isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-fence-stain/index.md

 Graco-Magnum 257025 will be great for fence weather-proofing and also staining decking - all those big home-improvement projects.

-Despite that, some DIYers report that the sprayer has a usage learning curve - but the company has prepared great [instructional videos on the Graco website](https://www.graco. com/us/en/homeowner/support/education-center. html).
-The machine will give you 2800 PSI through its piston pump (stainless steel).
+Despite that, some DIYers report that the sprayer has a usage learning curve - but the company has prepared great [instructional videos on the Graco website](https://www.graco.com/us/en/homeowner/support/education-center.html).The machine will give you 2800 PSI through its piston pump (stainless steel).
 You won't need to refill the stain sprayer ait its flexible suction hose will draw the paint directly from your containers.

 - this allows clean (no mess) and fast fence staining.